There are mainly two types of drying technologies :

 - Pharmaceutical plants. – pharmaceutical factories maintain a highly controlled indoor environment in terms of humidity, temperature, and air circulation.

 - Cement plants – cement is mixed with water and other building materials to form concrete.
 Cement factories ensure their environment has very low humidity.

-Most of this industrial facilities require dry envirnoments to avoid materials damage.
+Most of these industrial facilities require dry environments to avoid material damage.

 - Weigh less – Desiccant dehumidifiers are light because they are built compact with lighter technology.
 They are easy to load and unload for transport.
 Weigh a lot less than refrigerant dehumidifiers.

-- Less noise – the lack of a compressor in Desiccant dehumidifiers, ensures the dehumifier produce less noise.
-Desiccant dehumidifiers are perfect for noise sensitive spaces.
+- Less noise – the lack of a compressor in Desiccant dehumidifiers, ensures the dehumidifier produces less noise.
+Desiccant dehumidifiers are perfect for noise-sensitive spaces.

 The disadvantage of desiccant dehumidifiers :